eslint/eslint/docs/rules/spaced-line-comment.md

+# spaced-line-comment

-# spaced-line-comment: enforce consistent spacing after `//` in line comments
+Enforces consistent spacing after `//` in line comments.

 (removed) This rule was **removed** in ESLint v1.0 and **replaced** by the [spaced-comment](spaced-comment.md) rule.